ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 \end{proof}

-Concerning $P$ algebras, the above method of using generalized points can be used to obtain similar results. ([Doberkat 03](#Doberkat03)) gives a different representation for the algebras of $P$, although, like the Eilenberg-Moore characterization, the representation is descriptive but not constructive.
+Concerning $P$-algebras, the above method of using generalized points can be used to obtain similar results. ([Doberkat 03](#Doberkat03)) gives a different representation for the algebras of $P$, although, like the Eilenberg-Moore characterization, the representation is descriptive but not constructive.
 (This is evident in the fact that he does not theoretically relate the algebras to the expectation mapping which characterizes the $P$-algebras.)
 His representation for the algebras is based upon the idea that we want continuous maps $h:P(X) \rightarrow X$ such that the ‘fibres’ are convex and closed, and such that $\delta_x$, the Delta distribution on $x$, is in the fibre over $x$.
  And there’s another condition which requires a compact subset of $P(X)$ to be sent to a compact subset of $X$.